Many of us out there are obsessed with good coffee. Black, white, short, long – some even go to bed day dreaming about the next morning’s cup.

-Whilst many studies have shown coffee to enhance mental performance, when you are stressed or exhausted (like so many are), coffee can actually make mental performance and your memory worse again by taxing the adrenal glands.
+Whilst many studies have shown coffee to enhance mental performance, when you are stressed or exhausted coffee can actually make mental performance and memory worse by taxing the adrenal glands.
 This occurs when hormones that are usually harnessed to make brain chemicals are shunted down the pathway to create more stress hormones.
 This leaves you with brain fog and regular complaints from loved ones about your constant forgetfulness.

 You will sleep a lot better

 Thanks to genetics, some people metabolise caffeine a lot more slowly than others, allowing the effects of caffeine to stay in your system for up to 8-12 hours.

 If you are a slow metaboliser, you will experience serious benefits to your sleep by cutting it out altogether (even if you just drink the one in the morning).
 When your system is caffeine free you are able to experience a much deeper sleep thus feel a million times more refreshed the next morning.